aseldawy/CS167/Labs/Lab4/CS167_Lab4.md

 ```text
 The file 'nasa_19950801.tsv' contains 27972 lines with response code 200
 ```
-5. (Q) For the previous command that prints the number of matching lines, list all the processed input splits.
+5. (Q5) For the previous command that prints the number of matching lines, list all the processed input splits.
 Hint: Search for the patterm `HadoopRDD: Input split` in the output on the console.
 The input splits is printed as `path:start+length`.
 6. In addition to counting the lines, let us also write the matching lines to another file.
 Add the following part at the beginning of the `main` function.
 ```java